pocomane/brewed-in-the-apocalypse/bita.md

 threaten with the violence someone.
 The reward and the penalty are:

 - If the other protagonist refuse, the scenarist will __Assign an harm__ to em
-- If the other protagonist accept, then ey can __Add a fortune point__ two times
+- If the other protagonist accept, then ey can __Change a tag__, that will give a roll bonus.

+The tag will be selected by the scenarist before the protagonist choice.
+The tag will be descriptive of the frame in which it is valid, and until in such frame will give a +2 bonus to any roll of the character.
+The scenarist will say when the tag have to be removed.

 ```
 The situation is the same of the __Sway a NPC__ example, but behind
 the doors there is Anne, the Alice's character.
 After the roll:

 Scenarist - Ok, you got a twist from the roll, you can decide one consequence
 of the Alice decision.
-Harm or Fortune points ?
+Harm the "XXX" tag ?

-Bob - I will say, that if she agree, she will get two fortune points.
+Bob - I will say, that if she agree, she will get the tag.

 Scenarist - Ok, Alice what you do?